 Getting clear about what’s important to have in life, getting clear about my strengths, AND getting clear about what ‘retirement’ was about for me has been a sea change for me.
 The relief of knowing my game plan gives me the ability to rest at night knowing there is something meaningful to do in the morning.” ~ Phil

-So how do you find your purpose?
+So how do you find your purpose in life?

 Finding your purpose in retirement (or at any time) involves slowing down and learning a few things about yourself, anew or maybe for the first time.
 Learning things like your core values, your core strengths, your callings, and what energizes you.